Celebrations of Life

 In the past, the standard was a church funeral, often there was no other choice.
 For many people, a religious funeral ceremony is neither appropriate nor meaningful.
 Religious ceremonies may focus more on doctrine and ritual than on the deceased person, which may leave those attending feeling unfulfilled and disappointed.
 I have been at some church funerals and thought; where was Uncle George in all of that?
 (Insert the relative of your choice!)

-Some funerals that I have attended; whether religious or not, have been very good, but there have been some which were very disappointing.
+Some funerals that I have attended, both religious and non, have been very good and some have been very disappointing.
 I have come away feeling that the person deserved better.
 After a career in education, which inevitably involves talking to a lot of different people and a certain amount of performance, I knew that I could spend time with people then write and deliver a good funeral.
+So far, all the funerals that I have taken have been very well appreciated.
+Please see the tab ‘What People Say about Me’ at the top of the page.

 That is why I always do my best to create and deliver ceremonies which mark a person’s death in a way that is meaningful for those attending, reflecting their full value to families and friends, and the wider community of which they were a part.

-I chose to train with Humanists UK, partly because the Humanist approach to life was in accord with my way of thinking but also because of the style of funeral ceremonies that they encourage its celebrants to take.
+I chose to train with Humanists UK, partly because the Humanist approach to life was in accord with my way of thinking but also because of the rigorous training and ongoing accreditation, backed by regular inspection.
 Humanists UK approve and monitor the celebrants who work through their organisation in order to ensure that only high quality and worthwhile ceremonies are created; which is exactly as it should be.

 * * *